ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 ## Discussion

-If cwnd is limited for multiple RTTs, either by the application or by rwnd, continuously increasing it can cause a mismatch between cwnd and the capacity the path provides.
+If the sender is limited for multiple RTTs, either by the application or by rwnd, continuously increasing cwnd can cause a mismatch between cwnd and the capacity the path provides.
 Such unlimited increase is therefore disallowed by the first rule.

 However, in most common congestion control mechanisms, a cwnd that has been fully utilized during an RTT grants an increase during the immediately following RTT.
 Thus, such an increase is allowed by the second rule.

 # Security Considerations

 The second rule in {{rules}} is more aggressive than the specifications in {{!RFC9438}}, {{!RFC9260}} and {{!RFC9002}}, but it follows general congestion control principles.
-It is not possible for an application or a receiver (using rwnd, for instance) to provoke an unlimited increase using this rule because it is never more aggressive than congestion control with an unconstrained sender.
+It is not possible for an application or a receiver (using rwnd, for instance) to provoke a cwnd increase that would exceed the congestion control behavior with an unconstrained sender.

 # IANA Considerations